 How to achieve longer watch time, when nowadays goldfish beats humans at attention span contests?

 The official definition of a pattern interrupt is “the event that changes a person’s thought pattern.”

-They are those little things that don’t take away from the video’s message but are flashes of changes that keep people invested for longer and often till the video ends.
+They are those little things that don’t take away from the video’s message, but are flashes of changes that keep people invested for longer and often until the video ends.